chiefonboarding/ChiefOnboarding/docs/Howto.md

 Then we have the **Tags** part.
 This is just a means of identification for yourself and other staff members.
 Totally optionally, but just something for you to separate tasks that have the same name.
 New hires will never get to see the tags.

 The **content** is basically a WYSIWYG editor that allows you to add various things.
 Such as headers, lists, files and images.
+You can even create forms in these if you would like to get some info back from the new hire.

-**Form options** is exactly the same as with the pre-boarding part.
-Just a form that your new hires would need to fill in and then it's sent back to you.
 At the very bottom, you have a quick check box (only available with Slack integration), which is currently checked.
 This means that the answers from the new hire will be sent back to the Slack channel that you specify there.
 It's best to make the new hire aware of this, so they don't add anything they wouldn't want to share with the rest of the team.
 This feature is perfect for when you want to let your new hire introduce to the team with a default format.

 ### Resource items